InfluxCommunity/influxdb3_huggingface_forecasting_monitoring/README.md

 - InfluxData for InfluxDB 3
 - Hugging Face for model hosting
-- PyTorch and TensorFlow for deep learning frameworks
+- PyTorch deep learning frameworks
 - Streamlit for the web interface